cnbrkaydemir/EventTracking/README.md

 back-end work simultaneously to handle authorization.
 And that is basically how the back-end works.

+# Database Overview
+As mentioned before PostgresSql was used as the rdbms for the project.
+The database called events  has four tables events,users,authorization and participation.
+Users table contains information about users such as name,surname,email and password.
+Each user can participate in multiple events.
+Events table contains information about events such as title,description,start date,end date and created_by.
+Each event has a creator which is type user.
+Also events can have multiple users.
+Authorities is a table for storing user authorization roles like admin or user.
+Each user can have multiple authorities or authorization roles.
+These were the basic tables now let's take a look at relationships between tables and their cardinalities.
+Users and events have a one-to-one relationship called created_by since only one user could have created an single event.For this relationship we create a foreign key at events table with the id of the user who created this event.
+Another relationship between users and events is called participation , participation relationship is required since users can participate in multiple events and each event can have multiple users attending it.
+Therefore we need a table for representing this relationship called participation which holds event id and user id.
+Each event_id-user_id combination symbolizes a participation of a user to an event.
+Last relationship is between authorities and users.
+They have a many-to-one relationship and for that reason we use a foreign key at authorities called user_id.

+# Sql Queries to Visualize the Tables

+create table events(
+event_id serial Primary Key,
+event_title varchar(100),
+event_description varchar(500),
+event_date date,
+event_expired  date,
+created_by int,
+FOREIGN KEY (created_by) REFERENCES users (user_id),
+);

+create table users(
+user_id serial Primary Key,
+user_name varchar(100),
+user_surname varchar(100),
+user_email varchar(100),
+user_password varchar(500),
+user_role varchar(80)
+);

+CREATE TABLE authorities (
+  id  serial primary key,
+  user_id int NOT NULL,
+  name varchar(50) NOT NULL,
+  FOREIGN KEY (user_id) REFERENCES users (user_id)
+);

+create Table participation(
+user_id int Not Null,
+event_id int  Not Null,
+FOREIGN KEY (user_id) REFERENCES users (user_id),
+Foreign Key (event_id) REFERENCES events(event_id)
+);

 You can also view the front-end project [event-tracking-ui](https://github.com/cnbrkaydemir/event-tracking-ui).